Chicago Police Misconduct & Brutality Attorneys

 As a victim of police brutality, standing up for yourself and taking action can not only obtain compensation for you or your family, it can also help to prevent further harm by ensuring that police officers stay within the bounds of the law.

-The personal injury lawyers at Staver Law Group will advocate on behalf of all police brutality victims.
+The Chicago police brutality lawyers at Staver Accident Injury Lawyers, P.C. will advocate on behalf of all police brutality victims.
 If you or your loved one has suffered serious physical injuries from an improper arrest or unwarranted abuse from law enforcement, our attorneys will work to ensure that you receive the best representation.
-If you, your friends or your loved ones have been the victim of police brutality, contact Staver Law Group today at to receive a free consultation.
+If you, your friends or your loved ones have been the victim of police brutality, contact us online or call at (312) 236-2900 to receive a free consultation.

 We will evaluate your potential case and help guide you through every step of the legal process.